+This is the third post in a step-by-step guide to show you what I have learned on my freezer meal-making journey.
 I have been making freezer meals for our family for over three years now.
-It has saved me thousands of dollars, not to mention the amount of brain space it has freed up not to have to worry about what I am going to make for supper every day.
-By spending one or two days cooking, I am able to have enough meals to feed our family for between one and three months!
+It has saved me thousands of dollars!
+Not to mention the amount of brain space it has freed me up to not worry about what I am going to cook every day.
+By spending one or two days cooking, our family can have enough meals to last between one and three months!
 That is what I call a good use of my time!

 In the first article of this step-by-step guide, I outlined what steps need to be taken in planning.
 In the second, I detailed what steps needed to be taken in preparation.
 In this article, I will take you step-by-step through the day you assemble your meals.

 At each of your stations, put out the rest of the ingredients.
 These will include refrigerated ingredients and the items you prepared in advance.
 This can include browned meat, cubed chicken, and chopped vegetables.

 If you are doing this in a group, assign one person to each station and get to work.
 Making multiple batches of the same meal is hardly any extra work and at the end of the day, everyone has so many meals to take home to their families.
 If you are doing this on your own, start at one station and work your way around.
 Alternating between an easy to assemble dish and one that is more difficult, keeps your energy up, as the progress is encouraging.